 IMPORTANT!
 Be sure to receive clear instructions from your taxi company about how to correctly identify your driver.
 There have been reports that other taxi drivers may pretend that they have come to pick you up – they may even know your travel details or have a story about how the original driver could not come.

 Metro: The Airport Express Metro Line runs from 4.45 – 23.15 and should take around 25 minutes to New Delhi Metro Station.
 Airport Metro is the most convenient way to reach New Delhi Railway station.

 Auto-rickshaws are a reasonable means of transportation and they often pass the main road.
 They provide very cheap transportation whether you choose a private one, or join a ‘Shared Rickshaw’, which transports many passengers.
 Rickshaws usually run until 21.00.
 If you plan to stay out late, make sure you arrange a vehicle in advance.

 Rishikesh is a lovely place to discover on foot.
 Ram Jhula and Lakshman Jhula are walking distance from each other and it’s a beautiful walk along the banks of the Ganga.
-Women are strongly advised not to walk alone, especially after sunset.
+Women are strongly advised not to walk alone in the night.
 In the evening it is generally better to move as a group and with male companions.